harehare/mdlint.mq/assets/sample.md

 ## Conclusion

-This sample file demonstrates various Markdown features and can be used to test the lint.mq linter functionality.
+This sample file demonstrates various Markdown features and can be used to test the mdlint.mq linter functionality.

 ### Next Steps